roumail/dev-env-setup/README.md

 - BASE_IMAGE: The base Docker image that includes your project dependencies.
 - DEV_IMAGE_NAME: A descriptive name for your development environment image (e.g.
   , vim_env_go_tutorial).
+- PLUGINS_DIR: A directory to hold plugins installed in container

 ```bash
 /path/to/